bet20ICL/mips-core/README.md

 Contains the Issie schematic files for the CPU.
 Checkout Issie: https://tomcl.github.io/issie/

 # tests
-Contains the testbench for the CPU
+Contains the testbench for the CPU. `tb` directory contains the actual SystemVerilog files.
+Run `test_mips_cpu_harvard.sh` to run all tests as an Iverilog simulation.
+Alternatively, test each instruction individually by running `run_one_instr.sh <instruction name>`.